 Our SDK supports creating Bluetooth prompts at specific moments.

 Can I use Beacons with GPS?

 Yes, your Meridian-powered app can seamlessly transition between GPS and Beacons when pinpointing a visitor’s location.
 You can tell whether the location service is provided by GPS, because the blue dot will be green.

 To set this up, in the Editor, add an Area Placemark to the outdoor section of the map.
 Set the Placemark type to Outdoor area.

-Once you’ve done that, make sure you’ve set the Control Points for your map.
-In the Editor, this feature is located at MAPS > Edit Map > Edit Control Points.
+Once you’ve done that, make sure you’ve set the Anchor Points for your map.
+In the Editor, this feature is located at MAPS > Edit Map > Edit Anchor Points.

 The Meridian-powered app will seamlessly switch to GPS over Beacons, when the following conditions are true: